Itô calculus: Existence of the integral

 which can be proved directly for simple predictable integrands.
 As with the case above for Brownian motion, a continuous linear extension can be used to uniquely extend to all predictable integrands satisfying E[H^{2} · M_{t}] < ∞.
 This method can be extended to all local square integrable martingales by localization.
 Finally, the Doob–Meyer decomposition can be used to decompose any local martingale into the sum of a local square integrable martingale and a finite variation process, allowing the Itô integral to be constructed with respect to any semimartingale.

 Many other proofs exist which apply similar methods but which avoid the need to use the Doob–Meyer decomposition theorem, such as the use of the quadratic variation [M] in the Itô isometry, the use of the Doléans measure for submartingales, or the use of the Burkholder–Davis–Gundy inequalities instead of the Itô isometry.
 The latter applies directly to local martingales without having to first deal with the square integrable martingale case.

 Alternative proofs exist only making use of the fact that X is càdlàg, adapted, and the set {H · X_{t}: |H| ≤ 1 is simple previsible} is bounded in probability for each time t, which is an alternative definition for X to be a semimartingale.
 A continuous linear extension can be used to construct the integral for all left-continuous and adapted integrands with right limits everywhere (caglad or L-processes).
-This is general enough to be able to apply techniques such as Itô's lemma (Protter 2004).
-Also, a Khintchine inequality can be used to prove the dominated convergence theorem and extend the integral to general predictable integrands (Bichteler 2002).
+This is general enough to be able to apply techniques such as Itô's lemma.
+Also, a Khintchine inequality can be used to prove the dominated convergence theorem and extend the integral to general predictable integrands.